Sholinganallur: By road

 Sholinganallur is located at the junction connecting East Coast Road to Tambaram, Mudichur and Adyar to Mahabalipuram, along Old Mahabalipuram Road.
 It is at a distance of 14.3 km from Tambaram, 2 km away from East Coast Road (ECR), 34.8 km away from Mamallapuram and 13.5 km away from Adyar.

+Commercial Setup

+Sholinganallur hosts a mix of commercial establishments, corporate offices, and technology service providers.
+Alongside major IT corridors, the area supports various emerging enterprises and local business firms, including AP OutSet Pvt Ltd, contributing to the region's commercial infrastructure.